artheadsweden/mongeasy/README.md

 This approach makes it easier to write, read, and manage your database queries in Python, providing a more user-friendly interface for MongoDB.

 ## ResultList
-All queries that can return more than one document will return a `ResultList` object.
+All queries that can return more than one document will return a `ResultList` object, if not the lazy flag has been set.
 This object can be used to get the first or last document in the list, or None if no document is found.

 ```python